 Just like many other places around the world, Australia’s marijuana laws are currently in a state of flux.
-Medical marijuana has been legal (with certain limitations) since 2016, and the populous of the country wants recreational marijuana to be legalized as well.
-Marijuana is by far the most widely used illicit drug in the country.
-Since lawmakers haven’t yet taken that seriously, the country is simply waiting until the day that recreational marijuana (and growing marijuana from seeds in Australia) is legalized.
+Medical marijuana has been legal in this country (with certain limitations) since 2016, yet recreational marijuana is not.
+The fact is, marijuana is widely used in Australia, despite the country’s reluctance to legalize it.
+Many wait for the day when recreational marijuana (and growing marijuana from seeds in Australia) is not just common, but also legal.

-That being said, there are certain states where growing one or two plants is not going to end up with you sitting in jail for two years.
-Several states place an active emphasis on getting the person treatment rather than criminal charges, making it less risky to try growing it.
-Of course, anyone growing commercial amounts of marijuana is going to find that the penalties are far harsher than just growing one plant, so you should keep your grow operation small to ensure the lowest penalty.
+Although recreational growing is frowned upon, there are certain states where growing one or two plants will not send you to jail for two years.
+Several states place an active emphasis on treatment rather than criminal charges, making growing less risky.
+Of course, anyone growing commercial amounts of marijuana is going to face penalties that are far harsher than just growing one plant.
+That’s why you should keep your garden small.

 Download my free Grow Bible today and grow your own seeds in Australia!

 In several states, such as South Australia, the way you grow marijuana plants matters as well.
 For example, growing “artificially” (hydroponically and indoors) is a greater offense than merely growing your plants outdoors.
 So, to face the lowest possible penalty (which could be as low as $100 – $300), stick to growing one plant outdoors in states with decriminalized marijuana.

 Marijuana possession is essentially decriminalized here.
-If you’re in possession of 50 grams or less of marijuana, or if you are growing two plants or less (non-hydroponically), and possession of cannabis seeds then you will just get a $200 fine.
+If you’re in possession of 50 grams or less of marijuana, or if you are growing two plants or less (non-hydroponically), you’ll receive a $200 fine.
+Possession of cannabis seeds falls under agricultural guidelines.

-A diversion can be offered instead of a criminal charge.
-This can only happen once per person, so if you are a repeat offender, then it will not apply to you.
-It also will not apply to you if you are in possession of more than 50 grams of marijuana.
+You may receive a diversion instead of a criminal charge.
+This can only happen once per person.
+So, if you are a repeat offender, it does not apply to you.
+It also will not apply if you have more than 50 grams of marijuana in your possession.

 New South Wales